How an airshow brought two lives together

+When Technical Sergeant Erik Stauffer supported the 2022 Royal International Air Tattoo (RIAT), the world’s largest military airshow, he didn’t expect an introduction to lead to marriage.

-Tech.
-Sgt.
-Erik Stauffer, 420th Air Base Squadron noncommissioned officer in charge (NCOIC) of radio frequency transmissions, and his wife, Sophie Stauffer, pose for a photo.
-The couple met during the 2022 Royal International Air Tattoo (Courtesy photo)
+Stauffer, the 420th Air Base Squadron (ABS) noncommissioned officer in charge (NCOIC) of radio frequency transmissions at RAF Fairford, joined the RIAT communications team and met Sophie, a longtime British volunteer since 2003.

+“Our boss said, ‘This is Erik.
+He’s single.’
+Then introduced Sophie the same way,” Stauffer said.
+“It was definitely a setup.”

+They spent long hours working in the summer heat and quickly connected.

 |Date Taken: